lenham dental logo1

 4 High Street, Lenham, Maidstone, Kent, ME17 2QD

-Tooth wear is a naturally occurring loss of your tooth’s substance which can be easily prevented in many cases.
+Tooth wear is a naturally occurring loss of your tooth’s substance, which can be easily prevented in many cases.
 However, there may be situations when the deterioration has progressed far enough to cause greater damage.

 Forms of tooth wear